 These posts are usually just collections of notes on hikes so I don’t forget them.
-Q4 2019 looks to be more of the same, with some half-assed training for a 50k race in December, and hopefully the rapid onset of cool, wet weather to make the brown mountains around here…less brown.
+Q4 2019 looks to be more of the same, with some half-assed training for a 50k race in December (didn’t happen due to rolled ankle), and hopefully the rapid onset of cool, wet weather to make the brown mountains around here…less brown.

 So, that happened.
 Lots to write about, but biggest issue now is badly strained left ankle below Indian Gardens (came very close to breaking the poor thing), which is swollen and bruised today so…no race for me next week.
 Some day I’ll due an ultra uninjured and healthy, but it won’t be this year.
 2019 can suck it.